top of page

 ABOUT THE AUSTRALIAN LABRADOODLE

-Standard Australian Labradoodle are 50-55+ pounds with a wavy fleece or wool coat .
-They have well balanced temperaments, are active when their people are, and mellow and chill when their people are relaxing.
+They have fantastic temperaments, are active when their people are, yet mellow and will chill-out when their people are relaxing.

 imagejpeg_0 copy_edited.jpg